lcomrade/wallblog/README.md

 **WallBlog** - lightweight blogging engine with markdown support.

 Features:
-- Page formatting in markdown
+- Page formatting in markdown and htmlp
 - Custom page header and footer (in markdown)
+- Custom error pages
 - Custom CSS style
 - HTTP and HTTPS